bartekkuzma/Classification-of-wine-quality/README.md

 ## Acknowledgments

-For the purposes of this project I used materials from <i>Practical machine learning</i> classes at WNE UW (eg. wrappers, etc.).
+For the purposes of this project I used materials from <i>Practical machine learning</i> classes at WNE UW (e.g. wrappers, etc.).